getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 ## OS Context

-Describes the operating system on which the event was created.
+OS context describes the operating system on which the event was created.
 In web contexts, this is the operating system of the browser (generally pulled from the User-Agent string).

+The `type` and default key is `"os"`.

 `name`: